75 years ago - Kalandro is born in Atlantis.

 6 years ago - 69-year-old Kalandro joins Orm Marius's attack on Atlantis, but they are betrayed by their ally Black Manta, who kills Kalandro when he attempts to stop him.

 This is, in essence, an almost entirely original character.
-Our new story for the betrayal and sacrifice of Aquaman, as well as the rule of Orm before Arthur retakes his throne, clearly needed a religious zealout to back Orm's coup.
-This meant that Orm would basically be a pupper ruler of an oppressive Atlantean theocracy, but we actually want Atlantis to NEED Arthur to come save it, and this was such a cool way to do it.
+Our new story includes the coup that overtakes Atlantis and places Orm on the throne, and it needed a religious zealot whose followers would create the coup.
+This meant that Orm would basically be a puppet ruler of an oppressive Atlantean theocracy, but we actually want Atlantis to NEED Arthur to come save it, and this was such a cool way to do it.

 Actually... given the fact that he winds up being a pretty strong allegory for religious extremism in our story maybe it's best if we don't go with this exact appearance for him?
 It's probably better if he doesn't look like he's meant to represent any particular real-life religion or ethnic group.